AMWA-TV/bcp-006-03/docs/NMOS With H.265.md

 - The `sprop-vps`, `sprop-sps` and `sprop-pps` MUST always be included if the Sender `parameter_sets_transport_mode` property is `out_of_band` and SHOULD be included if the property is `in_and_out_of_band`.

-The format-specific parameters declared in the "fmtp=" attribute of an SDP transport file except `sprop-vps`, `sprop-sps` and `sprop-pps` MUST comply with the stream's active parameter sets.
+The stream's active parameter sets MUST be compliant with the format-specific parameters, except `sprop-vps`, `sprop-sps` and `sprop-pps`, declared in the "fmtp=" attribute of an SDP transport file.

 If the Sender meets the traffic shaping and delivery timing requirements specified for ST 2110-22, the SDP transport file MUST also comply with the provisions of ST 2110-22.